asamorini/goodreads.utility/README.md

    * replacing info
       * book description not already replaced
       * image has poor quality on "Choice awards" and "Recommendations" with View mode=covee
+   * icon of replaced book should not be over tooltip book on Recommendations list
 * help link on menu
 * reviews
    * filter to show only italian ones